SegusFaultise/NeovimConfig/README.md

     got to lua/personalfile/packer.lua
     esc "then" shift "plus" :PackerSync

-# Now your ready to show all the vs code users that neovim is the king of editors
+# Now your ready to brag to all the vs code users that neovim is the king of editors